fanhenrique/my-tasks/README.md

 #### Change priority level Task

   To change the priority level of a task, use the `--priority <level>`/`-p <level>` option.
-In this case it is necessary to indicate the id of the task
+In this case it is necessary to indicate the id of the task.

   - 0 - Default priority
   - 1 - Low priority